Kongduino/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Overview/README.md

 * 1 WisBlock Module compatible with IO Slot
 * 4 WisBlock Modules compatible to Slot A-D
 * 1 USB port for programming and debugging
-* 3.7&nbsp;V Rechargeable battery connector
+* 3.7V Rechargeable battery connector
-* 5&nbsp;V Solar Panel connector
+* 5V Solar Panel connector
 * I2C, UART, GPIO's and analog input accessible with solder contacts

-It has as well two user definable LED’s and one power supply/charging indicator LED and a reset button.
+It has two user-definable LEDs as well, one power supply/charging indicator LED and a reset button.

 ## Product Features

 * **Power supply**
-    * **RAK5005-O** supports both 5&nbsp;V USB and 3.7&nbsp;V rechargeable battery as power supply.
-In addition, it has a connector for a 5&nbsp;V solar panel to recharge the battery in a remote solution.
+    * **RAK5005-O** supports both 5V USB and a 3.7V rechargeable battery as power supply.
+In addition, it has a connector for a 5V solar panel to recharge the battery in a remote location.
     * Control of power consumption
     **RAK5005-O** has an electronic power switch for the supply to the **WisBlock modules**.
 The power supply for some of the **WisBlock Sensor** boards and most of the **WisBlock modules** boards can be controlled by the **WisBlock Core** modules application.

 * **Size**
-    * **RAK5005-O** has a size of only 30 x 60&nbsp;mm which lets you create solutions that fits into smallest housings.
+    * **RAK5005-O** has a size of only 30 x 60 mm, which lets you create solutions that fit into the smallest housings.

 ## Prerequisites

 WisBlock Base is amazingly easy to use and requires only a USB cable to start developing with the system.

 :::warning ⚠️ WARNING
-- Only 3.7-4.2&nbsp;V Rechargeable LiPo batteries are supported.
+- Only 3.7-4.2V Rechargeable LiPo batteries are supported.
 Do not use other types of batteries with the system.
-- Only 5&nbsp;V solar panels are supported.
-Do not use 12&nbsp;V solar panels.
+- Only 5V solar panels are supported.
+Do not use 12V solar panels.
 It will destroy the charging unit and eventually other electronic parts.

 :::